Juli2017/simple-page/README.md

 * GRAPI: GROSS RENT AS A PERCENTAGE OF HOUSEHOLD INCOME
 * SMOCAPI: SELECTED MONTHLY OWNER COSTS AS A PERCENTAGE OF HOUSEHOLD INCOME.

 The highest category tracked by the ACS is for people spending 35% or more of their income on housing and the fraction of renter and mortgage paying households in this category is shown on the map above using 2014 ACS data.
+Purple-shaded zip code polygons indicate that over 50% of the renter or mortgage-paying households are paying at least 35% of their income on housing.
+Click between the different statistics to see the variation among zip codes in household income, housing costs (GRAPI or SMOCAPI) and .

 # The Growth of IT in San Mateo County